regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 Brent Council has come to its senses and decided not to proceed with demolition of the St Raphael's estate.

 In a [letter](https://www.brent.gov.uk/media/16419105/infill-plus-resident-letter-vfinal-website.pdf) recently circulated by the leader of Brent Council, residents were told that _"the redevelopment option is no longer affordable at this point in time"_ and that the planned ballot would no longer go ahead.
-Instead the Council said it will be pursuing an in-fill option to provide extra council homes on the estate.
+Instead Brent Council said it will be pursuing an in-fill option to provide extra council homes on the estate.

-This is a victory for common sense!
 A [December 2019 Cabinet report](https://democracy.brent.gov.uk/documents/s92415/09.%20Cabinet%20Report_Future%20St%20Raphaels%20Masterplanning_Final%2026%2011%2019.pdf) already acknowledged that the scheme had a £22m viability gap.
+Credit to Brent Council for calling time on the scheme, although it's not clear why they didn't do so earlier.

+Some argue that estate regenerations are rarely financially viable (not to mention environmentally and socially) and that they are pursued
 Grand slam approach - a machine is set rolling